Vitamins and minerals

 Vitamins and minerals are nutrients that enable the body to grow and develop normally.
-The two terms go hand-in-hand, but they refer to slightly different things.
+While the two terms are often used together, they refer to slightly different things.
 Vitamins are organic compounds, meaning they are derived from plants or animals.
 Minerals are inorganic elements that come from the earth.
 Unlike fats, proteins and carbohydrates, vitamins and minerals do not produce usable energy when broken down.
 Rather, they assist enzymes that release energy from other compounds.

 A balanced diet

-Proper nutrition depends on a balanced diet, drawing from the five major food groups in reasonable portions.
-A 2,000-calorie daily diet consisting of fresh or frozen fruits, vegetables, lean meats, milk products, legumes and other foods low in saturated fat will generally provide the proper amounts of vitamins and minerals.
+Proper nutrition depends on a balanced diet, drawing from the major food groups in the right portions.
+A 2,000-calorie daily diet consisting of fruits, vegetables, lean meats, milk products, legumes and foods low in saturated fat will generally provide the proper amounts of vitamins and minerals.

 Dozens of different vitamins and minerals are necessary for the body to function properly.
 Here are a few examples, along with their associated bodily functions: